evenchange4/Java.CopyFile/README.md

 Java CopyFile
 =============

-This is a Java Copy File example that I try to copy `input.xml` in `utf8` format, and ouput the smae content to `output.xml` file.
+This is a Java Copy File example that I try to copy `input.xml` in `utf8` format, and ouput the same content to `output.xml` file.

 ## How to run